CONSTITUTION AND BY-LAWS, AMUSEMENT AREA EMPLOYEES, LOCAL B-192, IATSE, DECEMBER 2016

 The Executive Board shall decide upon all matters referred to them and their decision shall be binding unless reversed by a majority vote of the Members present at a regular or special meeting of the Local.
 The Executive Board shall act as a trial board of this Local unless the Member elects to be tried at an open meeting as provided in Article X, Section 10, hereof.
 They shall have the power to summon as a witness any Members and those failing to answer may be adjudged in contempt and penalized for same by fine or suspension.

 The Executive Board shall act for the Local in the interim between meetings of the general body and shall have the authority to perform any act which the general Membership can perform and which may require immediate attention, and shall have the power to interpret this Constitution and By-Laws.
-It will be the duty of each eleected Executive Area Representative who represents his or her department to report any and all unresolved issues with his or her department to the Union as soon as possible.
-All Executive Board members must contact the Secretary-Treasurer prior to each and all membership and Board meetings to inform the Local if there are any items or concerns that need to be in the Executive Board Area Representative report.

 The Executive Board is charged with the responsibility of seeing to it that any officers and employees of this Local who handle its funds and property are bonded by the faithful discharge of their duties to the extent and in the amount and form required by law.
 The expense of such bonds shall be borne by the Local.
 The Executive Board shall also be responsible for seeing to it that all books and records of the Local, used as the basis for preparing reports required by law to be filed with the Government, are preserved for at least five (5) years from the dates such reports were filed.
 The hiring, utilization and discharge of ancillary help are the duty of the Executive Board.
 The Executive Board shall ensure that the books of the Local shall be examined by a certified public accountant annually or, as the Executive Board may deem necessary.